equipindustry/cookiecutter-terraform-module/docs/source/SUPPORT.rst

-In "aws_alb_priority" within the variable.tf file, it has to be listed according to the excel called Access in the "AWS ALB" sheet (This file is located inside the luismayta drive), Then we proceed to generate the server's terraform-aws-s3-cloudfront-website by executing the following codes:
+In "aws_alb_priority" within the variable.tf file, it has to be listed according to the excel called Access in the "AWS ALB" sheet (This file is located inside the equipindustry drive), Then we proceed to generate the server's terraform-aws-s3-cloudfront-website by executing the following codes:

 Activate the Terraform modules with terragrunt.init: